Pet Insurance Icon

 How much does pet insurance cost?

-The cost of your pet insurance can vary tremendously depending on what type of animal you are insuring, their age and what is covered under the policy.
-Insurance which has higher limits, more comprehensive cover and greater benefits will cost more than those offering basic cover for a limited number of risks.
+Insurance that has more comprehensive cover, higher limits and greater benefits will typically cost more than those offering basic cover for a limited number of risks.

 What does pet insurance cover?